What’s In Your Water? Part 1

 J.R.
 Liggett's shampoo bar

 This is the first one I ever tried, mainly because I was able to find this locally at Earthfare (also sold at Whole Foods and Amazon).
 It is packaged in a recyclable paper wrapper.
 I’ve switched back to it several times after trying many others, and have decided this is my favorite.
-It lathers really well, the bar does not fall apart over time, and my hair is soft and clean.
+It lathers well, the bar does not fall apart over time, and my hair is soft and clean.

 There is a bar for every hair type: Original; Moisturizing (for dry, colored or damaged hair); Tea Tree & Hemp (fragrance-free and good for “itchy-flaky scalp”); and several others depending on personal scalp preference.